freeCodeCamp/freeCodeCamp/guide/english/xml/index.md

 3. platform changes
 4. data availability

-And it's main achievement was that it became a W3C Recommendation as early as in February 1998.
+And its main achievement was that it became a W3C Recommendation as early as February 1998.

 ### More information